KKcorps/flink/docs/dev/table/concepts/unbounded_data_processing.md

 The issue is we don't know the time difference abs(t2 - t1) i.e. after how long will we receive the value for same key from the joined stream.
 What if the KeyA never arrives in TableB.
 Will you keep on holding the KeyA in intermediate state?
 If you want to set a TTL, what should be correct value?

 Unbounded streaming data is represented as *Dynamic Tables* in Flink.

+//TODO: Explain in brief the use of the following topics e.g. Dynamic Tables, Temporal Tables etc.

 Dynamic Tables
 ----------------